articulate/tugboat/README.md

 This project contains a NGINX reverse proxy, consul, and registrator.
 When used together, they can create dynamic virtual host for any web container you launch.

-This project requires that you are using the Docker Toolbox, which uses docker-machine with Virtualbox and Boot2Docker.
-It will not work on linux (unless you manually set a host IP of 192.168.99.100).
+This project requires that you are using the Docker for Windows / Mac.
+It will not work on linux (unless you manually set an interface alias with the IP 192.168.65.1).

 This means every new container (when lightly configured) you launch, will have a custom hostname you can pull up in your browser.